 Kids react in many different ways when siblings are born.
 It is common for toddlers to feel like they are being replaced when a new baby arrives because so much attention is being devoted to their newborn siblings.
 It’s also very common for toddlers to act out in various ways.

 In most cases, their behavior has less to do with anything you’re doing and more to do with how toddlers see the world.
 The typical toddler is very black and white.
 It’s easy for a toddler to make the jump from “Mom and Dad are busy with my new little sister” to “Mom and Dad don’t love me anymore.”
-This can be devastating for a toddler, so it’s natural to act out and try to regain the lost attention and affection.
+This can be devastating for a toddler, so it’s natural to act out to try to regain the lost attention and affection.
 Here are some common ways toddlers show this deep-seated fear:

 Don’t give in.
 Explain calmly to your child that those behaviors are for the baby and that you love them no matter what.
 Let your toddler know that it’s okay to sometimes feel like a “big kid” and sometimes feel like a “baby.”
 Ask your toddler if he or she would like to be held like a baby or to be rocked to bed again but only for a few minutes.
 By not giving in and validating their emotions, you will help get them past the regression.
+Acknowledge and appreciate his/her current age appropriate behavior.
+By doing this, you are teaching your child that you appreciate and look forward to your child acting his/her age and pay attention to their age and developmentally appropriate behavior.

 2. Temper tantrums during normal baby-related activities, including nap time, feeding, changing, and bathing.
 Again, validate their emotions but do not give in to the tantrum.
 Allow your toddler space to let out his or her feelings as long as it does not interfere with the baby’s care.
 Ask toddlers if they would like to participate in helping care for the baby.
 This highlights their “big brother/sister” status and improves their self-esteem because they feel needed.